We Are the Night (album)

-We Are the Night is the sixth studio album by English electronic music duo The Chemical Brothers, released on 2 July 2007 by Freestyle Dust, Virgin and Astralwerks.
+We Are the Night is the sixth studio album by English electronic music duo the Chemical Brothers, released on 2 July 2007 by Freestyle Dust and Virgin in the UK, and 17 July by Astralwerks in the US.

 The record entered the UK Albums Chart at number 1, becoming the band's fifth consecutive album to top the chart, and debuted at number 65 on the Billboard 200.
 It was certified gold by the British Phonographic Industry.

 The album won a Grammy Award for Best Electronic/Dance Album at the 50th Grammy Awards.

 Background

-In June 2006, it was announced on their official website that The Chemical Brothers were working on material for a new album, then-codenamed "Chemical 6".
+In June 2006, it was announced on their official website that the Chemical Brothers were working on material for a new album, then-codenamed "Chemical 6".
 Ed Simons of the duo was also quoted as saying that they would hope to "put a battle weapon out for the summer", a reference to their Electronic Battle Weapon series on white label.

 "Electronic Battle Weapon 8" and "Electronic Battle Weapon 9" debuted on Pete Tong's BBC Radio 1 show on 8 December 2006.
-The two tracks were later released as a double A-sided vinyl record prior to The Chemical Brothers' New Year's Eve appearance at Turnmills in London.
+The two tracks were later released as a double A-sided vinyl record prior to the Chemical Brothers' New Year's Eve appearance at Turnmills in London.
 A version of "Electronic Battle Weapon 8" is featured on the We Are the Night album under the title "Saturate".
 At the same Turnmills appearance, the duo debuted a track at midnight to welcome the new year.
 This track was eventually released as "Burst Generator", found on the album.

 The Chemical Brothers officially announced We Are the Night at their MySpace page on 21 March 2007.
 It suffered a delay in release due to an issue during production of the artwork.
-An online "old-skool" The Chemical Brothers computer game by EMI was subsequently released as an apology.
+An online "old-skool" Chemical Brothers computer game by EMI was subsequently released as an apology.

-On 12 April 2007, Tong was again privileged to debut a track by The Chemical Brothers.
-The first single from the album, "Do It Again", aired on his Radio 1 "In New Music We Trust" show.

 The album cover art was inspired by "Lonely Metropolitan" by Herbert Bayer.
 Reissues of the album omit the influenced artwork from the cover.

 Structure

-Used throughout the album is the classic technique of sampling The Chemical Brothers used on other albums.
+Used throughout the album is the classic technique of sampling the Chemical Brothers used on other albums.
 For example, the song "We Are the Night" uses a direct sample from "The Sunshine Underground" from Surrender.

-The album also includes samples of outside sources.
-The title track "We Are the Night" incorporates samples from "Decimazione Amanti" by Riz Ortolani and a reading of Ode to D.A.
+The album also includes a sample of a reading of Ode to D.A.
 Levy by Bill Bissett.
-"A Modern Midnight's Conversation" uses a sample from Barbara & Ernie's recording of "Listen to Your Heart".

-The opening track, "No Path to Follow", is an intro track used for the title track which follows the song on the album.
-As with all other albums by The Chemical Brothers, some of the tracks segue into the next.
-These are 5 into 6, 8 into 9, 9 into 10, and finally 10 into 11.